 (2) Nothing in Part 4 Division 2 of the Minimum Conditions of Employment Act 1993 requires an untaken entitlement that arose under section 19(1) or 20A(1) of that Act as enacted before the commencement of this section to be carried over from the year in which the entitlement arose to the next year.

 ”.

-8 On the date as at which this compilation was prepared, the Industrial Legislation Amendment Act 2011 Pt.
-4 had not come into operation.
-It reads as follows:

-Part 4 — Minimum Conditions of Employment Act 1993 amended

-49. Act amended

-This Part amends the Minimum Conditions of Employment Act 1993.

-50. Schedule 1 amended

-In Schedule 1:

-(a) delete the reference after the heading and insert:

-[s.
-3(1)]

-(b) after “Boxing Day.” insert:

-Any special day appointed by proclamation under the Public and Bank Holidays Act 1972 section 7 to be a public holiday.